Zeioth/latencyflex2-installer/README.md

 * Because it is the only Proton version with that directory structure (currently).

 ## Limitations
-* If you install new games after installing LatencyFlex2, you will have to run install.sh again, if you want to use LatencyFlex2 on those games.
+* If you install new games after installing LatencyFlex2, you will have to reinstall it if you want to use LatencyFlex2 on those games.
 * LatencyFlex2 installs a modified version of DXVK in proton-experimental, which is usually updated every 2-3 months.
 If you want to have the latest dxvk for a game that doesn't require reflex, consider enabling